Chuutt/msgdlt/README.md

-# tgcleaner
-Telegram message cleaner
+# Telegram group message cleaner
-Python 3.7+
+Deletes all your messages from the groups you select Python 3.7+

 ## Installation